dr3mro/SqliteServer/README.md

 - the email should be in a valid format user@domain.ext
 - the role value is for now '0' as the role implementation is WIP.

-### user login
+### 🚪 Login
 ```
- curl -X POST -H "Content-Type: application/json" -d @login.json http://172.20.0.2:8080/v1/login -i
+ curl -X GET -H "Content-Type: application/json" -d @login.json http://172.20.0.2:8080/v1/user -i
 ```
-- do a POST request on `/v1/login` with a body contains a JSON with following data
+- do a GET request on `/v1/user` with a body contains a JSON with following data
 ```
 {
     "username" : "amr_nasr",